 The Council added consideration of revising the April spawning closure after hearing a desire for consideration of this change from the Snapper Grouper AP during their initial input.
-The Council selected Preferred Alternative 2 to revise the April spawning closure to be a complete closure of both sectors during April.
-The Council selected this option to have more sector equity.
+The Council selected Preferred Alternative 2 to revise the April spawning closure to be a complete closure of both sectors during April and determined that this option would be more equitable for both sectors, in accordance with National Standard 4 (Allocation) of the Magnuson-Stevens Act.
 Currently during April, the commercial sector is restricted to the recreational possession limit of 1 fish per person per day or one per person per trip, whichever is more restrictive, and is not allowed to sell that fish.
-During April, the recreational sector is allowed to operate under the same possession limits that they have the rest of the year.
+During April, the recreational sector has the same possession limits for greater amberjack that they have during the rest of the year.
 The Council determined that to protect greater amberjack during a portion of their peak spawning period (April-May), both sectors should fully participate in this effort by not allowing either sector to harvest greater amberjack.
+Increased conservation of greater amberjack during their peak spawning period is in accordance with National Standard 2 of the Magnuson-Stevens Act, promoting conservation based on the best scientific information available.